Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Credit scores vary depending on age, income, and credit history.
 Individuals who are younger or new to credit usage may exhibit lower credit scores compared to those with an established and stable borrowing history.

-Why Does a Credit Score Matter?
+Why is a Normal Credit Score Important in India?

 The credit score plays a crucial role in an individual’s financial status.
 It influences the acquisition of loans, credit cards, mortgages, and certain employment opportunities.
 Your score is used by almost all banks, lending institutions, and credit card companies to figure out how risky you are.

-Benefits of a High Credit Score:
+What are the Benefits of a High or Good Credit Score?

 Disadvantages Associated with a Low Credit Score